pedroalvesbatista/singularity-admindocs/configfiles.rst

 .. code-block:: none

-  $ sudo singularity config global --reset "bind path"
+  $ sudo apptainer config global --reset "bind path"
-  $ sudo singularity config global --get "bind path" /etc/localtime,/etc/hosts
+  $ sudo apptainer config global --get "bind path" /etc/localtime,/etc/hosts

 And now we are back to our original option settings.
 You can also test what a